Energy efficiency upgrades

 Why should I have solar on my home?

 Installing solar on your home has many benefits besides helping Alberta transition to renewable energy.
-Solar panels are a great way to reduce heating and electricity costs in your home, saving you money in the long run.
-Solar can also increase your property value and ensure that your property is protected from energy shortages.
+Solar is a great way to:

 Is solar feasible in Stony Plain?

-Yes, solar is feasible in Stony Plain, however not every property is properly suited to accommodate solar.
-An ideal solar site will face south and have 100% solar access year round.
-There are also many other considerations when thinking about adding solar to your home.
-Solar Alberta has a Solar Buyers Guide on their website with helpful information to consider before you buy.
+Yes, solar is very feasible in Stony Plain, there are many other considerations when thinking about adding solar to your home.
+Solar Alberta has a Learn About Solar Guide on their website with helpful information to consider before you buy.

 Permitting process